maailma/kansa/API.md

 ### `POST /api/kansa/purchase/other`
 Parameters:
 - `account`: Optional, used to set indicate an alternative Stripe account name
+- `email`: They payer's email address
-- `token: { id, email }`: Received from Stripe, used to make the charge
+- `source: { id, ... }`: Received from Stripe, used to make the charge
 - `items`: Array of payment objects, each consisting of:
   - `amount`, `currency`: The charge amount, in integer cents of `currency`
   - `person_id`, `person_name`: The beneficiary of the payment (optional)